 - MERV 13 Air Filters

-These filters meet the needs of virtually all homes, providing clean, health air, and protecting your HVAC equipment.
+These filters meet the needs of virtually all homes, providing clean, healthy air, and protecting your HVAC equipment.